March 24 2022 | 11 Min Read

 ...
 You decide to work with a 3PL and (naturally) choose IL2000

-Our team swings into action.
+Okay, we’re not quite what some would call, a “3PL,” but it’s a fairly close approximation of what we do.
+Our actual capabilities go far beyond the dreams of most 3PLs, and our team takes an unique degree of ownership in every interaction.
+We swing into action.
 All specialists in critical corners of supply chain management, our team comes at your problem from many angles to build a nuanced and multi-dimensional understanding of how your supply chain works.

 We ask questions.
 We watch your freight operation in action.
-We straight talk.
+We talk straight.

 Decisions feel less murky.